lexie-liang/LiangJiayu.github.io/index.md

 ## Publications & Manuscripts
 - **Liang, J., Zhang, H. Music Experience Facilitates Lexical and Sub-lexical Processing of English Vowels: An Eye-tracking Study. (in preparation)**
 - **Liang, J., Zhang, H. Mandarin-speaking Musicians Show Enhanced Perception-Production Link of L2 English Vowels. (in preparation)**
 - **Zhang, H., Liang, J. (co-first author).
-Benefits of Melodic Training on the Overnight Consolidation of Cantonese Level Tones by Korean and Chinese Older Adults. (in preparation)**
+Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults. (in preparation)**

 ## Conferences
 - **Liang, J., Zhang, H. (2023).
 Perception-Production Links in Mandarin Speakers' English Vowels: A Behavioral and Eye-tracking Study.
 In <em>The 2nd National Symposium on Clinical Linguistics (NSCL2023)</em>, Jinan, Shandong. (oral presentation)**